Customs Bonds in Canada: The Complete Guide

 The CARM Mandate

 CARM is a multi-year modernization of how CBSA assesses and collects duties and taxes.
-One of its most significant changes is this: every commercial importer must now post their own financial security to participate in the Release Prior to Payment program.
+One of its most significant changes is this: commercial importers that want to participate in the Release Prior to Payment program must generally post their own financial security.

-- A cash deposit — requires 100% of your highest monthly duties and taxes held on deposit with CBSA.
+- A cash deposit — requires 100% of the system-calculated amount to be held by the CBSA.

 Most importers choose the surety bond because it requires less capital and costs only a small annual premium.
 We cover the comparison in detail in the customs bond vs. cash deposit section below.